finmath/finmath-lib/src/site/markdown/codingconventions.md

 ```

-### Implementation against interfaces
+### Implementation against Interfaces, Naming of Interfaces

 The library is developed to allow users to focus on its interfaces.
+Code should implement against an interface (e.g., the left hand side of an assignment should be an interface).

 Interfaces should come with names describing the core concept (like `BrownianMotion`  or `RandomVariable` or `Curve`).
-Implementation pick up the name of the main interface followed by a specification of an implementation aspect (like `RandomVariableFromDoubleArray`)
+Implementation pick up the name of the main interface followed by a specification of an implementation aspect (like `RandomVariableFromDoubleArray`).

 ### Thread Safety